What is Applied Behavior (ABA) Analysis Therapy?

 ● Increase attention, focus, social skills, memory, and academics

-● Reduce the occurrence of problem behaviors
+● Reduce the occurrence of behavioural problems

 A qualified behavioural psychologist designs and directly oversees the program.
 They customize the ABA program to the child’s skills, needs, interests, preferences, and family circumstances.
 The ABA program is started with a detailed assessment of the child’s existing skills and preferences in order to formulate specific treatment goals.
 Treatment goals are decided after taking into consideration the age and ability level of the child with autism.
 Goals can include different skill areas, such as: